 West Cliff Road and Addington Street

-Queen Street leads into West Cliff Road, and just off West Cliff Road is my favorite street in Ramsgate – Addington Street .
-This street is in the early stages of regeneration and has such a lot of potential, here you will find Vinyl Head a stylish cafe and record shop with a beautiful Courtyard Suntrap that also connects to a second shop in West Cliff Road selling new vinyl.
+Queen Street leads into West Cliff Road, and just off West Cliff Road is my favourite street in Ramsgate – Addington Street.
+This street is in the early stages of regeneration and has such a lot of potential.

-Further up the street you will find Suzi Nina Interiors, it has some beautiful curtains and cushions on display and if you’re lucky you will spot the doggy in the Window (who is not for sale).
+If you then continue up Addington Street, on the opposite side of the street you can check out Suzi Nina Interiors, which has some beautiful curtains and cushions on display and if you’re lucky you will spot the doggy in the Window (who is not for sale).

-On one side of the Marina, you have the Arches, where you will find the very stylish Archive Homestore & Kitchen.
+On one side of the Marina, you have the Arches, where you will find some retro/vintage/antique shops (described later in the guide) along with the modern and stylish Archive Homestore & Kitchen.
 This is a design-led lifestyle store that showcases a range of products, from suppliers like the House of Rym, where Scandinavian design is blended with Tunisian handcrafts.
 It’s also the place to get interesting coffee table books and cute gifts for adults and children.
 They also sell food and drink, the upstairs seating area is great with its fabulous views over the Harbour.